 After spending a decade as a broadcast journalist for the BBC, Jo Furniss gave up the glamour of night shifts to become a freelance writer and serial expatriate.
-Originally from the UK, she lived in Switzerland and Cameroon, and currently resides with her family in Singapore.
+Originally from the United Kingdom, she spent seven years in Singapore and also lived in Switzerland and Cameroon.

-As a journalist, Jo has worked for numerous online outlets and magazines, including Monocle, The Economist, Business Traveller, Expat Living (Singapore) and Swiss News.
-Jo has also edited books for a Nobel Laureate and the Palace of the Sultan of Brunei.
+As a journalist, Jo worked for numerous online outlets and magazines, including Monocle and the Economist.
+She has edited books for a Nobel laureate and the palace of the Sultan of Brunei.
 She has a Distinction in MA Professional Writing from Falmouth University.
-In 2015 she founded www.SWAGlit.com—an online literary magazine for writers in Singapore.

 Connect with her via social media here: